SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Converting-Bracket-Notation-Dot-Notation-for-Property-Accessors.md

 # Analysis Methodology

 Let's start by pasting both snippets into [AST Explorer](https://astexplorer.net/) to see the differences.
 First, we'll investigate the first snippet.
-Our targets of interest are the first an second lines of the script:
+Our targets of interest are the first and second lines of the script:

 ![A closer look at one of the nodes of interest; first code snippet](dotoperator1.png)

 So, we can see that our nodes of interest are of type _MemberExpression_.
 Each node has 3 important properties:

 - `path.node.object`, which stores the object being accessed (in this case, the `Date` object)
-- `path.node.property`, which stores the property to access (in this case, the it's the `Now` property and of type _StringLiteral_)
+- `path.node.property`, which stores the property to access (in this case, it's the `Now` property and of type _StringLiteral_)
 - `path.node.computed`, which tells us whether the MemberExpression is _computed_, **(i.e, a value of true means uses _bracket notation_)** or not **(i.e, a value of false means use _dot notation_)**.
 In this case, the `computed` property is set to `true` since bracket notation is being used.

 Now, let's analyze the same node on AST explorer, but for the second code snippet: